- When do I use CLS?

 The library does pay lending fees charged to us by other libraries.
 For most requests there is not a cost to you.

-You will be notified via e-mail or telephone when the requested item(s) will be available for pick up from the Gelman Check-Out Desk or the Virginia Science & Technology Campus Library.
+You will be notified via e-mail when the requested item(s) will be available for pick up from the Gelman Check-Out Desk or the Virginia Science & Technology Campus Library.
 You can check the status of your request by logging in to the Interlibrary Loan page, then clicking on View Current Requests.

 Please email ILL@gwu.edu to request a renewal.